-Motor carriers that employ CDL drivers are required to have drug and alcohol testing programs, pursuant to Part 382 of the Federal Motor Carrier Safety Regulations.
+Motor carriers that employ CDL drivers are required to have drug and alcohol testing programs, pursuant to Part 382 of the Federal Motor Carrier Safety Regulations (FMCSRs).
 Currently, FMCSA requires these carriers to randomly test 10 percent of their CDL drivers for alcohol and 50 percent of their CDL drivers for drugs each year.
-In addition, FMCSA requires carriers to perform drug and alcohol testing (non-random) on CDL drivers whenever (1) the driver is being considered for employment (only for drugs and only when the driver has not recently been in a drug and alcohol testing program); (2) the driver has been involved in an accident (only when the accident involves a fatality, or when the driver receives a citation in a tow-away or injury-related accident); (3) the driver is suspected by an employer of using drugs or alcohol while at work; (4) the driver, who tested positive, has completed the education/treatment process, before returning to duty and for follow-up testing.
+In addition, FMCSA requires carriers to perform drug and alcohol testing (non-random) on CDL drivers whenever (1) the driver is being considered for employment (only for drugs and only when the driver has not recently been in a drug and alcohol testing program); (2) the driver has been involved in a crash (only when the crash involves a fatality, or when the driver receives a citation in a towaway- or injury-related crash); or (3) the driver is suspected by a supervisor of using drugs or alcohol while at work.

-In the case of alcohol, an on-duty CDL driver is in violation of FMCSA regulations when his or her blood alcohol content (BAC) is equal to 0.02 grams per 210 liters of breath, or higher.
-If the driver tests at a concentration of 0.04 or higher, he or she also must undergo referral, evaluation, and treatment, pursuant to Part 382, subpart E. The alcohol violation rate for the industry (determined annually by FMCSA and used to evaluate required motor carrier testing rates) is determined based on a 0.04 cutoff level.
-For drugs (marijuana, cocaine, opiates, amphetamines, and phencyclidine, or PCP), the cutoff levels for identifying use are based on guidelines set by the Department of Health and Human Services.
+In the case of alcohol, an on-duty CDL driver is in violation of the FMCSRs when his or her blood alcohol content (BAC) is equal to 0.02 grams per 210 liters of breath or higher.
+If the driver tests at a concentration of 0.04 or higher, he or she also must undergo referral, evaluation, and treatment, pursuant to Part 382, subpart F. The alcohol violation rate for the industry (determined annually by FMCSA, and used to evaluate required motor carrier testing rates) is determined based on a 0.04 cutoff level.
+For drugs (marijuana, cocaine, opiates, amphetamines, and PCP), the cutoff levels for identifying use are based on guidelines set by the Department of Health and Human Services.

 The positive usage rates presented herein represent weighted statistical estimates.
 These estimates are generalizable to the entire population of CDL drivers in the national fleet and have been derived by using standard statistical techniques applicable to stratified samples.
-It is important to keep in mind that the rates obtained from these procedures do not represent true values but unbiased estimates of the true rates with associated sampling errors.
+It is important to keep in mind that the rates obtained from these procedures do not represent true values; rather, they are unbiased estimates of the true rates with associated sampling errors.